MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-investigation.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-Microsoft Cloud App Security's [integration with Microsoft Defender for Endpoint](mde-integration.md) provides a seamless Shadow IT visibility and control solution.
+The Microsoft Defender for Cloud Apps [integration with Microsoft Defender for Endpoint](mde-integration.md) provides a seamless Shadow IT visibility and control solution.
 Our integration enable Cloud App Security administrators to investigate discovered devices, network events, and app usage.

-## Investigate discovered devices in Cloud App Security
+## Investigate discovered devices in Defender for Cloud Apps

-After you integrate Defender for Endpoint with Cloud App Security, you can investigate discovered device data in the Cloud Discovery dashboard.
+After you integrate Defender for Endpoint with Defender for Cloud Apps, you can investigate discovered device data in the Cloud Discovery dashboard.

-1. In Cloud App Security, select **Cloud Discovery** and then **Cloud Discovery dashboard**.
+1. In Defender for Cloud Apps, select **Cloud Discovery** and then **Cloud Discovery dashboard**.
 2. In the top navigation bar, under **Continuous reports**, select **Win10 endpoint users**.
   ![Defender for Endpoint report](media/win10-dashboard-report.png)
 3. Across the top, you'll see the number of discovered devices added after the integration.